 If you are in that situation with someone, there is little point in trying to force them to believe something they choose to ignore.
 Coming from a professional that often has an adverse reaction.
 The more you seem to criticise the abuser, the more their sense of loyalty forces them to defend, and collude.
 So where, you may say, do I go from here without colluding as well?

 Once people are resistant, it is very difficult to work with, or even build a relationship with them.
 We need to have some sense of co-operation.
-Please don’t present Pathway or the Family Justice Centre as part of the ‘system’.
-It is more helpful if they see us as support not sanction.

 If you can ‘sell’ to them what we have, it is helpful.
 Please feel free to refer, or pass our numbers on, for either Pathway Project or the Family Justice Centre.
 We are here to help, and in helping them we can help you too.
 If they are struggling with their children and parenting why not refer them to our children’s team.
 If they are isolated you could suggest attending our Friday group.
 Free crèche and transport are provided.
 If they are depressed / sad/ struggling with life, maybe our counselling service would help.